Pirates vs. Phillies Player Props Betting Odds

 Stott Stats

-- Stott has picked up at least one hit in three straight games.
-In his last five games he is batting .235 with two doubles, four walks and an RBI.
+- Stott hopes to build on a four-game hitting streak in this matchup.
+During his last five outings he is hitting .333 with three doubles and an RBI.

 Stott Recent Games